 - Mark single peak: Move the mouse cursor to a peak at or below the top of a peak (must be visible!).
-The mouse cursor will change to how the mouse cursor; marks at other peaks will be removed. - Mark selected peaks: Move the mouse cursor to a peak at or below the top of a peak (must be visible!).
-The mouse cursor will change to he or h - Mark range of peaks: First, move the mouse cursor to the left of the left-most peak in the range you would like to mark.
+The mouse cursor will change to 4 or 4 Now, simply click the left button in order to mark the peak below the mouse cursor; marks at other peaks will be removed. - Mark selected peaks: Move the mouse cursor to a peak at or below the top of a peak (must be visible!).
+The mouse cursor will change to ++ or +.
+Press the <Ctrl> button on your keyboard (<Cmd> on the Mac), and keep it pressed while clicking on one or more peaks using the left mouse button in order to mark them, in addition to the peaks that are already marked.
+Finally, release the <Ctrl> button.

+• Mark range of peaks: First, move the mouse cursor to the left of the left-most peak in the range you would like to mark.
 Press the <Ctrl> button on your keyboard (<Cmd> on the Mac), and keep it pressed while moving the mouse to the right until you have selected the range of peaks you would like to mark.
 Finally, release the mouse button and the keyboard button.